-CHED 0652 (3) Design to Learn: Curriculum Theory and Practice

-- Churches often emphasize evangelism and church planting strategies without giving sufficient attention to discipleship and faith formation.
-Yet, strong churches are the result of discipleship education through purposeful educational strategies and curriculum design.
-Topics considered are curriculum design theory, learning needs, frame objectives, relevant subject matter, structure appropriate learning events, assessment, and program effectiveness.
+CHED 0652 (3) Design to Learn: Curriculum Theory and Practice objectives, relevant subject matter, structure appropriate learning events, assessment, and program effectiveness.
 Also included are curriculum evaluation, implementing curricular change, the role of the teacher, relating curriculum theory to traditional forms of church life and equipping educational leaders to deal with complex curricular issues in discipleship and faith formation in the church.